 What are the pedicure benefits for your feet?

 This is a relaxing therapy to your feet.
 It helps to clean your feet, removing dead skin, calluses, softening the heels and relaxing the feet.
-Your feet get fully revived and pampered after getting a full-fledged good pedicure.
+Your feet will get fully revived and pampered after getting a full-fledged good pedicure.

 Can pedicures cure cracked heels?